PingjunChen/pycontour/docs/transform.rst

 ::

 def swap_wh(np_arr):
-    """Swap row of width and row of height
+    """ Swap row of width and row of height.

     """

 np_arr_to_point_list